CIBC-Internal/python/Doc/library/stdtypes.rst

    :func:`codecs.register_error`, see section :ref:`error-handlers`.
 For a
    list of possible encodings, see section :ref:`standard-encodings`.

+   By default, the *errors* argument is not checked for best performances, but only used at the first decoding error.
+Enable the :ref:`Python Development Mode <devmode>`, or use a debug build to check *errors*.

    .. note::

       Passing the *encoding* argument to :class:`str` allows decoding any